EnnoidMe/ENNOID-BMS/README.md

 ## Features:

 **Master board**
-- Isolated voltages measurements for Charge, Discharge & Pack buses
+- Isolated voltages measurements for Discharge & Pack buses
 - Isolated bi-directional current monitoring via external delta-sigma current sensor
 - Isolated CAN bus interface for cell voltage monitoring and charger detection, status monitoring + much more with future updates (like state of charge / state of health).
 - Outputs for Charge, Discharge & Precharge contactors